gheenc/Computational-Methods/README.md

       human_tester(98.6) = False

 # Problem 2
 First, to create a function that takes in a list of state names and plots new COVID cases in a line graph, new case counts needed to be obtained.
 I did this by frist extrapolating the states of interest from the full data set.
-You can see an example of this being done with Florida as a state of interest
+You can see an example of this being done with Florida as a state of interest.
+This then creates a variable that easily pulls a smaller databasee of that interest.

       state_df = coviddata[coviddata['state']=='state of interest']
       florida = coviddata[coviddata['state'] == 'Florida']